tailcallhq/tailcall/tests/execution_spec.md

 #### `#### server:`

 A `server` block specifies a server SDL config.
 These are expected to be successfully parseable to have a passing test, unless the [`sdl error` instruction](#instruction) is specified, which requires the config parsing to throw an error.
+There must be at least one `server` block in a test.

 Every test should have at least one `server` block.
 Some blocks (for example, `assert`) require that there be exactly one `server` block.
 Additionally, having exactly one `server` block in a test means that the `client` check will also be performed.

-The `merge` main action is only performed if two or more `server` blocks are specified, unless the [`check merge` instruction](#instruction) is specified.
+The `merge` check is always performed using every defined server block.

 When the [`check identity` instruction](#instruction) is specified, the runner will attempt to perform an `identity` check, but since is a "dumb", plain-text check, it requires the `server` block's code to be written in a specific way.